What It's Like Being a Female Cocaine Boss

 What happened when Naldo was killed?

-I didn’t want to live, but cocaine anaesthetised me.
-Someone came to see me with a bag of 300 grams of cocaine, marijuana and guns, and instructions from him to carry on his work.
+I didn’t want to live, but cocaine anesthetized me.
+Someone came to see me with a bag of 300 grams of cocaine, marijuana, and guns, and instructions from him to carry on his work.
 I went to get help, and that was when I started as boss.

 What made you get out?